raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 ---
+title: "Beyond Simple Mixins, Part I"
 layout: default
 tags: [allonge, noindex]
 ---

 *Mixins* solve a very common problem in class-centric OOP: For non-trivial applications, there is a *many-to-many* relationship between behaviour and classes, and it does not neatly decompose into a tree.
-The mixin approach is to leave classes in a single inheritence hierarchy, and to mix additional behaviour into individual classes as needed.
+The mixin approach is to leave classes in a single inheritance hierarchy, and to mix additional behaviour into individual classes as needed.

 Here's a simplified[^simplified] functional mixin for classes: